CloudLabs-AI/MS-900-Lab-Content/Module 4 : M365 Security and Compliance .md

 ### Exercise 5 : Compliance Manager

+  This exercise will let you explore through the features of Compliance Manager and Customer LockBox.

 ### Task 1 : Explore Compliance Manager

 1. Compliance Manager measures your progress in completing actions that help reduce risks around data protection and regulatory standards.